Ready to buy a short sale?

 Occasionally.
-Often times people hear the phrase "short sale" and routinely think of a seller that is in default and needs to sell their house promptly to avoid further financial problems.
-This is sometimes the case and can be an opportunity for a buyer to do well from another's misfortune.
-More commonly, a lender may consider a short sale even if the seller is current, but property values have declined.
-In these cases the discounted price may in fact be in line with current market values instead of below.
+Many people hear the term "short sale" and routinely think of a seller that is in financial trouble and needs to sell their house promptly to prevent further financial problems.
+This is at times the case and can be an opportunity for a buyer to cash in on another's misfortune.
+Alternatively, a lender may consider a short sale even if the seller is current, but property values have fallen.
+In cases such as these the "bargain" price may in fact be in line with actual market values rather than below.

 Are you ready to buy a short sale property?

 Use an agent with short sale experience.
-Your City Country Connection can aid you in expediting the transaction and ensure that you're protected.
-Don't allow inexperience to hold up the closing process.
-Let my experience and knowledge work for you.
+Your City Country Connection can help expedite the transaction and make certain you're protected.
+Don't allow inexperience to slow down the closing process.
+Let my experience and knowledge work in your favor.

-- Even in the best of situations and with an experienced real estate agent, buying a short sale property will generally take longer than a typical real estate transaction.
-Be informed that a majority of short sales will not close in less than 30 days.
-Remember that you're not only getting approval from the seller, but the lender must also agree to the discounted price.
-Commonly, your offer will be presented to a committee to approve or disapprove, which will add time - sometimes even 2 to 3 months.
+- Even with an experienced real estate agent and under the best circumstances, buying a short sale property will probably take longer than a typical real estate transaction.
+Be aware that many short sales will not close in 30 days or less.
+Remember that you're not only having to get approval from the seller, but the lender must also agree to the terms of the sale.
+It's not uncommon that your offer will be sent to a committee for approval, which will add time - sometimes even 2 to 3 months.

-- Home protection warranties, buyer credits and allowances, and closing cost concessions are generally not up for negotiation when working with a short sale.
-The lender will sell the property "as is" which means the lender isn't going to pay for repairs.
-Be sure you reserve the right to have inspections for pests, HVAC, electrical, and other critical areas.
-At Your City Country Connection, when I write an offer, I'm looking out for your interests first and foremost and will always suggest that you make your offer contingent upon the outcome of the inspections.
+- Home warranties, buyer credits and allowances, and closing cost concessions are typically not negotiable when buying a short sale.
+The lender will sell the property just the way it is which means the lender isn't going to pay for repairs.
+Make sure you reserve the right to perform inspections for pests, HVAC, electrical, and other critical areas.
+At Your City Country Connection, when I write an offer, I am looking out for your interests above all else and will always recommend that you make your offer contingent upon the results of the inspections.